Drama

 KS4

 The GCSE syllabus is OCR Drama, J316.
-The course content includes: Devising from a stimulus, From Page to Stage and Theatre Review and Text in Performance.
-The students have visits to live theatre productions – this year Amadeus, study a prescribed text – Arthur Miller’s Death of a Salesman, and perform sections from a chosen text – Lorca’s Blood Wedding.
+The course content includes: Devising from a stimulus, Preparing and Performing Texts, and Theatre Review and Text in Performance.
+The students have visits to live theatre productions, study a prescribed text – Arthur Miller’s Death of a Salesman, and perform sections from a chosen text.

 KS5